Asean's future complex amid multiple pressures: ST-WEF panel

 There were "green lights, yellow and red lights" when it comes to evaluating future prospects of the region, said Ms Shinta Widjaja Kamdani, coordinating vice-chair of the Indonesian Chamber of Commerce and Industry.

-Asean's progress and achievements counts for green lights, but the geopolitical events and shocks amount to a yellow light, and the red ones will need to be tackled, she said.
+Asean's progress and achievements count for green lights, but the geopolitical events and shocks amount to a yellow light, and the red ones will need to be tackled, she said.

 "We often ask ourselves why Vietnam has been able to get more investment than Indonesia," she said.